Arenukvern/articles/articles/2025_sep_22_executable_libraries/en.md

 That's it:)

-In the time of writing this article, the registry I've started testing registry and MCP server on personal projects and with some bugs (of course) install / uninstall / configure already works.
+In the time of writing this article, I've started testing the registry and MCP server on personal projects and with some bugs (of course) install / uninstall / configure already works.

 # How to use it Today?